rcorrero/rcorrero.github.io/files/imagery.md

 # Imagery

 ## Satellite Imagery
 - [Timelapse of Azovstal steel plant](azovstal.mp4).
 The effects of heavy bombardment by Russian forces are evident.
-Image copyright Planet Labs, inc.
+Image copyright Planet Labs.

 ## Astrophotography
 - [M33 (Triangulum galaxy)](2021_1_12_m33_02_processed.png).
 Created from 25 60" exposures I captured from my backyard on the night of January 12, 2021.